Hannes Trautloft: Spanish Civil War

 Sworn to secrecy, Trautloft was instructed to immediately travel to Dortmund where he received further instructions from Kurt-Bertram von Döring, and then to the assembly location at Döberitz.
 There, 25 officers and 66 non-commissioned officers, soldiers and civilian technicians gathered, including six pilots of which Trautloft was one.
 This detachment was then placed under the overall command of Oberst (Colonel) Alexander von Scheele.
 The volunteers were then discharged from the Wehrmacht and dressed in civilian clothes.
 As tourist of the Reisegesellschaft Union (Union Travel Association), the volunteers travel aboard the SS Usaramo, a passenger ship of the Woermann-Linie from Hamburg to Cádiz on 31 July.
 The Usaramo also transported the equipment and weapons, including six disassembled and boxed Heinkel He 51 biplane fighter aircraft.

 The ship arrived in Cádiz on 7 August 1936 and the men then travelled by train to Seville.
 At Tablada airfield, the pilots assisted in reassembling the He-51 fighters, the first of which becoming operational on 10 August.
 On 25 August, during the Nationalist advance on Madrid, Trautloft and two other German pilots flew their first combat mission in Spain.
 In the vicinity of Madrid, the Germans spotted a flight of three Republican Bréguet 19 light bombers and reconnaissance aircraft.
 Trautloft attacked one of the Republican aircraft, shooting it down near the village of Colmenar Viejo.
 This claim may have been the first aerial victory by a German pilot in Spain.
-Five days later, shortly after claiming a Potez 540 aircraft, Trautloft was himself shot down by a Dewoitine D.372, forcing him to bail out over Nationalists held territory.
+Five days later, shortly after claiming a Potez 540 aircraft, Trautloft was himself shot down by a Dewoitine D.372, forcing him to bail out over Nationalist-held territory.